Chatri Sityodtong: Martial arts background

 Chatri started Muay Thai as a child under Kru Yodtong Senanan of Sityodtong Camp in Pattaya, Thailand.
 Senanan eventually gave Chatri the ring name Yodchatri Sityodtong.
 A veteran of over 30 fights, Sityodtong's last professional Muay Thai fight was in 2008 in Thailand.
 He is a certified senior Muay Thai instructor under Senanan.
 Before his death, Senanan appointed him as one of 4 conservators of Sityodtong Muay Thai in the world.

 Sityodtong started training in Brazilian Jiu-Jitsu in 2005 under Renzo Gracie at the Renzo Gracie Academy in New York City.
 He earned his blue and purple belts under the Renzo Gracie banner from BJJ World Champions Rafael Gordinho Lima and Leandro Brodinho Issa respectively.
 With Renzo Gracie's blessing, BJJ World Champion Alex Silva awarded Sityodtong his brown belt in 2021.

 In 2019, Sityodtong was inducted into the Black Belt Magazine Hall of Fame.

+In 2024 Renzo Gracie awarded Sityodtong his BJJ black belt live on air at ONE 168 in Denver, Colorado.